fhabib229/fhabib229.github.io/src/pages/about.md

 I love the process of solving problems by coming up with new innovations.
 I also enjoy coding for how you can virtually build anything without needing to worry about the cost of replication.

 Currently I live in Seattle, Washington, a city where there are never too many mountains to explore.
-In the fall I'm planning to move down to California to enjoy more sunshine.
+In the fall I'm planning to move down to California to enjoy more sunshine and mountains.

 In my free time I enjoy reading, backpacking, gaming, weightlifting, concerts, and watching corny adventure movies.